CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-04-05-aws-simulation4.md

 ## Control node

 Lets add a node for more convinient control.
-Create a `control_deepracer_car.py` in `deep_ws/src/deepracer_car/scripts` folder.
+Create a `control_deepracer_car.py` in a `deep_ws/src/deepracer_car/scripts` folder.
 Make a `CarController`  with six command publishers and one `AckermannDriveStamped` subscriber
 {% highlight python %}
 #!/usr/bin/env python3
 import rospy